Participation in Initiatives

 In May 2006, Mitsubishi UFJ Trust and Banking (the Trust Bank) was among the first financial organizations in Japan to sign up to the Principles.
 Since then, the Trust Bank has been actively promoting investment practices based on the PRI in Japan.

-The Carbon Disclosure Project (CDP) is a project that institutional investors from around the world work together and urges corporations to disclose their strategies on climate change as well as detailed data on their greenhouse gas emissions.
+CDP (formerly the Carbon Disclosure Project) is a project that institutional investors from around the world work together and urges corporations to disclose their strategies on climate change as well as detailed data on their greenhouse gas emissions.
 MUFG has participated in the project since 2004.